Things you should NOT do in India

 Do NOT plan a tight schedule:-

-India is massive and well-spread out and it is impossible to see even the major attractions in one visit.
-Better keep your schedule flexible and do not make your itinerary jam-packed.
-Hopping from one city to city to another can be time-consuming, tiring, and strenuous as India is not known for punctuality.
-Trains and buses are often late and you should keep some buffer in hand for cancellations and rescheduling.
+India is massive and well-spread out, making it impossible to see even the major attractions in one visit.
+It’s better to keep your schedule flexible and avoid making your itinerary jam-packed.
+Hopping from one city to another can be time-consuming, tiring, and strenuous, as India is not known for its punctuality.
+Trains and buses are often late, so it’s best to leave some buffer time for cancellations and rescheduling.

-People in India are quite flexible with their timing and will inevitably turn up 15mts-60mts later than the scheduled time.
-So, the IST is not the ‘Indian Standard Time’ but “Indian Stretchable Time”.
-The whole country works on the assumption that nothing is going to run on time – social gatherings, business meetings, political events, public transport, and everything else.
-If you reach on time for a wedding event, you are most likely to see the preparations still going on in full swing with no sign of hosts.
+People in India are pretty flexible with their timing and will inevitably turn up 15 minutes to 60 minutes later than the scheduled time.
+So, the IST is not the ‘Indian Standard Time’ but the ‘Indian Stretchable Time’.
+The entire country operates under the assumption that nothing will run on time – from social gatherings and business meetings to political events, public transportation, and everything else.
+If you arrive on time for a wedding event, you are most likely to see the preparations still in full swing with no sign of the hosts.
 This is just the way things work in India, so no point in getting worked up about it.

 Do NOT drink tap water:-

 Tap water is undrinkable all over India and should be avoided at all costs.
-An upset stomach is not only embarrassing but is bound to mess up your holiday plans.
-It is best to carry bottled water with you at all times.
-Use only reputed brands like Aquafina, Oxyrich, Kinley, Himalayan, Bisleri, etc, and make sure that they are sealed properly.
-Check the brand names carefully as fake copies of popular brands are sold widely, especially by hawkers and small roadside stalls.
-In restaurants also, it is better to order mineral water.
-Always ask before ordering drinks like lassi, and milkshakes as they might be using water or ice cubes that are unfiltered.
+An upset stomach is not only embarrassing but also likely to disrupt your holiday plans.
+It is best always to carry bottled water.
+Use only reputable brands such as Aquafina, Oxyrich, Kinley, Himalayan, and Bisleri, and ensure they are correctly sealed.
+Check the brand names carefully, as fake copies of popular brands are widely sold, especially by hawkers and small roadside stalls.
+In restaurants, it is better to order mineral water.
+Always ask before ordering drinks like lassi and milkshakes, as they may be made with unfiltered water or ice cubes.

 Do NOT use your left hand for eating food:-

-The left hand in India is used for cleaning purposes after using the toilet and is therefore considered unclean.
-So, it is preferred that you use your right hand for refined things like eating food, offering/accepting prasad (devotional offering) in temples, touching God, shaking hands, receiving money, etc. If you need to use both hands, it is perfectly fine to do so.
+In India, the left hand is used for cleaning purposes after using the toilet and is therefore considered unclean.
+Consequently, it is preferred that you use your right hand for refined tasks, such as eating food, offering/accepting prasad (a devotional offering) in temples, touching the Divine, shaking hands, and receiving money, among others.
+If you need to use both hands, it is perfectly fine to do so.

 Do NOT order beef:-

 Cows are considered sacred in India and are even worshipped.
-You can find them wandering everywhere and even blocking the traffic.
+You can find them wandering everywhere, even blocking traffic.
 The slaughter of cows is illegal in many parts of the country.
 Even if it is legal, ordering beef in a restaurant would certainly ruffle a few feathers.
-It would be a good idea to keep your love for beef in check and order chicken, fish, pork, etc. Better still, opt for vegetarian food.
-A large section of the Indian population is vegetarian and the vegetarian delicacies you can eat here are mind-boggling.
+Keep your beef love in check and order chicken, fish, or pork instead.
+Better still, opt for vegetarian food.
+A large section of the Indian population is vegetarian, and the vegetarian delicacies you can eat here are mind-boggling.

 Do NOT give money to beggars:-

 Never give money to beggars or small children.
-The poverty and helplessness of the street urchins and homeless old men may melt your heart but do not encourage them.
-They will instantly appear from all directions and you will be swarmed by an insistent crowd.
+The poverty and helplessness of the street urchins and homeless older men may melt your heart, but do not encourage them.
+They will instantly appear from all directions, and an insistent crowd will swarm you.
 Beggars can be persistent and will keep following you everywhere.
 They may also snatch your purse or phone, so keep your distance at all times.

 Do NOT talk to strangers:-

 Indians believe that Western travelers are gullible and often try to take advantage of their ignorance.
-They might attempt to extort money out of you and sell their products at inflated rates.
-Do not trust any stranger who may approach you with exciting offers, and never go anywhere with them unless you know them very well.
-Female travelers should never get over-friendly with local men as it may be misinterpreted and give wrong signals.
-Indian women always keep a safe distance from strangers and Indian men are used to that behavior.
+They might attempt to extort money from you and sell their products at inflated prices.
+Please do not trust any stranger who may approach you with exciting offers, and never go anywhere with them unless you know them very well.
+Female travelers should avoid being overly friendly with local men, as it may be misinterpreted and send the wrong signals.
+Indian women always keep a safe distance from strangers, and Indian men are used to that behavior.

 Do NOT carry flashy things or excess cash in India:-

-You shouldn’t carry jewelry, cameras, cash, and other expensive things when you travel in India.
-The country is poor and petty thefts and pick-pocketing are quite common in crowded areas and on public transport.
-If you are carrying valuables and important documents with you, leave them in the locker of your room instead of carrying them around.
-While traveling in trains, use chain locks and be vigilant at night or your bag will vanish while you are sleeping.
-You will be attracting lots of scammers and thieves if you flash about your valuables.
-Everywhere you go, guides, vendors, cab drivers, etc. will try to rip money off you.
+When traveling in India, it is advisable not to carry jewelry, cameras, cash, or other valuable items.
+The country is impoverished, and petty theft and pickpocketing are pretty common in crowded areas and on public transportation.
+If you are carrying valuables and important documents, leave them in your room’s locker instead of carrying them around.
+While traveling by train, use chain locks and stay vigilant at night, as your bag may go missing while you sleep.
+You will attract lots of scammers and thieves if you flaunt your valuables.
+Everywhere you go, guides, vendors, cab drivers, and others will try to take advantage of you.
 If you keep a low profile, you might be left alone.

 Do NOT leave your hotel without cash:-

-India continues to be a cash economy.
-Big shops, shopping malls, restaurants, and hotels may have credit card facilities, but many establishments still take only cash.
-If you are traveling to small cities or rural areas, you will come across many places where credit card/debit cards are not accepted.
+India remains a predominantly cash-based economy.
+Large shops, shopping malls, restaurants, and hotels may offer credit card facilities, but many establishments still only accept cash.
+If you are traveling to small cities or rural areas, you will likely encounter many places where credit or debit cards are not accepted.
 ATMs are not always accessible or working in villages.
-So, make sure that you always carry sufficient cash with you to use.
-Don’t go overboard and stuff yourselves with cash as thieves might target you.
+Please ensure you always carry sufficient cash for use.
+Don’t go overboard and stuff yourselves with money, as thieves might target you.
 Another option is to download the PAYTM app in India.
-After demonetization, it has become very popular in India and is widely accepted even in villages.
+Following demonetization, it has gained significant popularity in India and is now widely accepted, even in rural villages.

 Some Extra Tips:-